chrissheppard41/Docker-Transmission-OpenVPN-Jackett-Sonarr-Radarr-nginx/README.md

 The IPs both should match

-Jackett, Transmissions and OpenCpn shouldn't have any ports assigned to them
+Jackett, Transmissions and OpenVpn shouldn't have any ports assigned to them.

 ## Configure